jphmrst/tlt/README.md

 terms of organizing the output you see in the final report of tests run.

-Finally, it is straightforward to write new `Assertion`s for project-specific test criteria: they are simply functions returning monadic values.
+It is straightforward to write new `Assertion`s for project-specific test criteria: they are simply functions returning monadic values.
 There are several functions in the final section of this document which transform pure predicates into `Assertion`s, or which transform one form of `Assertion` into another.

+There are also special forms for validating the normal termination of computations including an `ExceptT` monad transformer layer:

+ - `noUncaught` and `noUncaught_` each take an `ExceptT` computation (which may itself contain additional TLT tests) as an argument, and expects that computation to finish without finding an uncaught exception thrown from it.
+The `noUncaught` function requires the exception type to be an instance of `Show`; the `noUncaught_` function operates on any exception.

+ - `uncaught` also takes an `ExceptT` computation as an argument, but does expects it to throw an uncaught exception.
+This computation may contain additional TLT tests, but it should be noted that any tests which would have been executed after a `throwE` will either be executed, nor be recorded for test result reporting.

+ - `uncaughtWith` is like `uncaught`, but takes an additional function argument which receives the thrown exception for additional examination.

+These three functions generally require a declaration of an instance of `MonadTLTExcept` for the monadic type under test.
+This class decribes the relationship among the overall monad stack, the `ExceptT` layer with it, and the TLT transformer within the `ExceptT` layer.
+With these inclusion requirements, these functions do require a more specific monad stack structure than the rest of TLT.

 # Examples